 - MOGU LI PLATITI (Can I pay?)

 Croatian is basically complicated language to master, but the locals love it when visitors to their country make the effort to learn some of these phrases.
 Sometimes these phrases mean more then just a translated word.
 In some cases they express your general mood or a state of mind.
 If you are in emergency or distress, don't worry.
 The locals will be happy to help you out.

 1. Respect the sea

-2. Keep the environment and the sea clean...and the boat tidy
+2. Keep the environment and the sea clean...and your boat tidy

 3. Always try to help other sailors when in distress